aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/080_git_repos/010-update-metadata.md

 :::
 <!-- prettier-ignore-end -->

-You will use Annotations to store dynamic values such as Git repository URLs, paths, and revisions for different concerns (e.g., platform, workloads, addons).

 Information about repositories (platform,workloads,addons) is already populated in AWS Secrets(eks-blueprints-workshop-gitops-platform,eks-blueprints-workshop-gitops-workloads,eks-blueprints-workshop-gitops-addons).
 The following is AWS Secret values from  eks-blueprints-workshop-gitops-platform .
 This secret stores metadata for the platform Git repository.